Skip to content

 This configuration is suitable for teams of hundreds of data scientists who want or require high availability within their organization.

 Most companies don’t need to run in this configuration unless they have many concurrent package uploads/downloads or are required to run in HA for compliance reasons.
-Instead, a single node instance of Package Manager would be more suitable for small teams that don’t require HA.
+Instead, the single server architecture of Package Manager would be more suitable for small teams that don’t require HA.

 Architecture Overview#